 I’ve been looking forward to trying some “straw painting” with the kids for a while now.
-I decided we’d give it a try to decorate some paper Easter eggs.
+I decided we’d give it a try in this straw-painting Easter egg craft.

-(I also learned that this craft would be best for children 4 and up… The almost 3-year-old kept forgetting to blow through his straw, and he drank some paint.
+This craft would be best for children 4 and up… My almost 3-year-old kept forgetting to blow through his straw, and he drank some paint.
 Be sure to use non-toxic paint for straw painting!